| expand content | forums | advertise |

 7. Enable PowerMizer (for nVidia card owners)

 Access the NVIDIA Control Panel by right-clicking anywhere on the desktop and clicking it.
 Click 'Change PowerMizer settings' under Mobile.
 Make sure PowerMizer is enabled as well as 'Extend battery charge by using less power for the display'.
-This will reduce refresh rate to 50Hz and may cause problems with games or 3d graphics applications but does extend battery life.
+This will reduce refresh rate to 50Hz and MAY cause problems with games or 3D graphics applications but does extend battery life if you don't use such applications.

 8. Standard Stuff That Doesn't Need to be Said (Or has been mentioned above)